The Voyager Sea Kayak

 (On odd numbered days Voyager is named after the 1970s planetary spacecraft, on even days, the Rutan Voyager aircraft.)

 Please note that Voyager is not available commercially.

 2006: the SOT

 The latest Voyager (June 2006) is a one-off sit-on-top, built for easy hopping on andf off in mangrove backwaters.
 The hull is standard, the deck is flat aft of the forward hatch, and the cockpit includes an enclosed section beneath the knee position, accessible through a dinghy port.
-Cockpit draining is through a modified dinghy self-bailer, now replaced with a foot pump.
+Cockpit draining was through a modified dinghy self-bailer, now replaced with a foot pump.

 Two views of the SOT.